By 2018, more than 60% of enterprises will have at least half of their infrastructure on cloud-based platforms.*

 [irp posts=”7054″ name=”Best Public Cloud Hosting – Microsoft Azure or AWS?”]

 When your business needs mantra of non-stop failover

-There are certain components like electric equipments, memory units and physical disks which are bound to fail at one point of time or the other.
-This results in downtime of your site and eventually you lose your customers and business as they are less likely to wait for the unavailable site.
+There are certain components like electric equipment, memory units and physical disks which are bound to fail at one point of time or the other.
+This results in downtime of your site and eventually, you lose your customers and business as they are less likely to wait for the unavailable site.

 When you want to connect with customers across the globe

 With traditional hosting, your business is confined to one place and you cannot run and access applications globally as efficiently as cloud hosting.

 You can discuss your business with your clients, resolve their issues, collaborate on any document with your team while enjoying a family trip or vacation with business productivity suite -Office 365.